Digital transformation halted by lack of skills, money and partner support

 Despite a desire to engage in digital transformation, Cloud Industry Forum (CIF) and BT research finds that lack of skills and resources, as well as support from partners, is slowing down these plans.

 Almost all of the organisations surveyed have cloud-enabled digital transformation plans, however IT teams are struggling against key hurdles.

 The research is based on a survey of 40 IT decision makers and business decision makers within enterprises of 1,000 plus people, and is focused on organisations in the United Kingdom.

 It found that 98% organisations’ digital transformation strategy is moderately clear.
 Despite this, 41% of respondents said lack of human resources (41%), lack of skills in-house (40%) and lack of budget (38%) is preventing their organisation becoming digitised more quickly.

 Furthermore, 25% do not believe they have appropriate support from their partners.
 The study reports that complexity is a major issue.

-The research finds that organisations are managing an increasingly sophisticated mix of their own on-premise data centres (37%), together with private space in third party data centres (28%), and a growing use of public cloud (33.5%).
+The research finds that organisations are managing an increasingly sophisticated mix of their own on-premise data centers (37%), together with private space in third party data centers (28%), and a growing use of public cloud (33.5%).